Birria Quesa Spring Rolls

 - Preheat oven to 325

 - In a large heavy bottom pot over medium heat, add the pepper pieces and cook about 3 minutes until they slightly change color.
-Beware, this step will always make the kitchen a little hard to breath in!
+Beware, this step will always make the kitchen a little hard to breathe in!
 Add the chiles to the hot water and allow them to steep while you continue the next steps.

 - Add some oil to the same pan and add in the meat.
 Sear to brown on all sides.
 Remove the meat from the pan and add them to a baking dish.